elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 import Time
 ```

+We're importing several new modules here.
+We'll use `Json.Encode` to encode our
+player score data as JSON before we send it to the back-end.
+We're also
+importing a total of five different `Phoenix` modules from the
+`slashmili/phoenix-socket` package, and we'll use each of them throughout the
+rest of this chapter.

-Next, we can add a `phxSocket` field to our model.
+Next, let's can add a `phxSocket` field to our model.
 We'll update our `Model`
 type first, and then provide an initial value in our `initialModel` that points
 to a new function we'll call `initialSocket`.